 BALTIMORE (WJZ) — Police are looking for 15 juveniles who beat and stomped a 53-year-old man last week.

-The victim was walking along Fayette Street near the main post office one block from police headquarters when he took a shortcut onto New Hope Circle in the Pleasant Gardens townhome complex.READ MORE: Now That Students Have Returned To The Classroom, One Question Remains: Are Children Safe?
+The victim was walking along Fayette Street near the main post office one block from police headquarters when he took a shortcut onto New Hope Circle in the Pleasant Gardens townhome complex.READ MORE: Maryland Weather: A Cold End To The Workweek, With A Winter Weather Advisory In Place For The Lower Eastern Shore

 He was jumped by what he estimates are 15 juveniles.
 His injuries were so severe he had to be hospitalized.